CopernicaMarketingSoftware/Documentation/Publisher/en/apis.md

 which events you want to be notified on and what address should be used to approach your scripts.

-The downside of webhooks is that you're not in control over the speed of calls.
+The downside of Webhooks is that you're not in control over the speed of calls.
 Especially when you set up a webhook that is triggered each time an email is opened, the stream of calls could become enormous.
-If your servers aren't capable of handling such a large stream of data, it's best not to use webhooks.
+If your servers aren't capable of handling such a large stream of data, it's best not to use Webhooks.

 ## Log files

-All events that are sent to webhooks, are also written onto logfiles.
+All events that are sent to Webhooks, are also written onto logfiles.
-If you're not able to handle webhooks due to lack of processing power or when your script temporarily goes offline, it's always possible to read in the logfiles and find the events anyway.
+If you're not able to handle Webhooks due to lack of processing power or when your script temporarily goes offline, it's always possible to read in the logfiles and find the events anyway.